Zachary is our fourth and final child and our first son after three daughters.

 He’s the final born but certainly a firstborn in spirit.

 He’s the last born, but also a firstborn because he’s a boy after three girls.

 - He expects to be listened to, but he’ll also listen with a soft heart.

 - Give him Lego, but don’t give him the boxed instructions.

 - Give him attention by bouncing the ball back and forth for as long as can.

 Then let him roam the backyard alone for an hour.

 Let him tell his funny jokes.

-Maybe it’s his age that I’m not fully aware of who he is, or maybe he really does resemble each of his sisters but he can be too bossy, too forceful, and not want to settle down at night just like his firstborn sister.
-He can be the happy peacemaker like his middle sister.
-He can demand attention, be the silly guy, and smart as a whip, counting to a hundred before he was three, just like his third sister.
+Maybe it’s his age that I’m not fully aware of who he is, or maybe he really does resemble each of his sisters but he can be too forceful and not want to settle down at night just like his firstborn sister.
+He can be a contented peacemaker like his middle sister.
+He can demand attention, be the silly guy, and be smart as a whip, counting to a hundred before he was three, just like his third sister.

 He asked me one day what the last number in the world was…he liked my answer: to infinity and beyond!